Edit Field

 Editing Zones

-Sampling zones in the form of grids or polygons can be imported, but only grids can be created on the Radicle app.
+Sampling zones in the form of grids or polygons can be imported, or created in the Radicle app.
 For instructions on how to import zones, reference Importing a New Field

 Grid Creation

-- The Auto-Merge Threshold percentage can be used to merge small grids together with a neighboring, full-sized grid.
-When the percentage is set to 5%, no auto-merging will take place.
-To increase the percentage and enable the auto-merge feature, move the slider to the right.
+The Auto-Merge Threshold percentage can be used to merge small grids together with a neighboring, full-sized grid.
+When the percentage is set to 0%, no auto-merging will take place.
+To increase the percentage and enable the auto-merge feature, increase the auto-merge threshold percentage.
 The percentage dictates the range of grid sizes that will automatically merge with larger grids.
 For example, setting the Auto-Merge Threshold to 20% on a 2.5-acre grid map will result in any grid that is 0.5-acres are smaller getting merged with a neighboring grid zone.
 See the following examples:

-- Next, use the arrows on the edit menu or your keyboard to move and rotate the grid map into the desired location and orientation
+Next, use the arrows on the edit menu or your keyboard to move and rotate the grid map into the desired location and orientation.
+As you move and adjust the grid the zone numbers and average acres/zone will update at the bottom of the editor

 Zone Merging